hesa/licomp/README.md

 The way you use a software determines what parts of the license kick in.
 Let's take [GCC](https://gcc.gnu.org/) which is licensed under "[GPL-3.0-or-later](https://www.gnu.org/licenses/gpl-3.0-standalone.html) WITH [GCC-exception-3.1](GCC-exception-3.1)".
 If you use GCC as a compiler then the output of the compiler, typically your program, is covered by the exception and you distribute your program (the GCC Runtime libraries that comes with GCC) under any license.
 But if you use a snippet from GCC, then the copyleft effect is triggered and you need to license your work under the same license (GPLv3).

-The following usecases are (currently) supported:
+The following usecases are supported:

 * `library` - you use the licensed component as a library (creating a combined work, a derivative work)
 * `compiler` - you use the licensed component as a compiler taking input and producing output (e.g. GCC, Autoconf)